OtavioHenrique/otaviovaladares.com/_posts/2018-09-10-logic-programming-new-way-of-thinking.md

 ```
 Clauses of male/1 are not together in the source-file
      Earlier definition at /home/otavio/Documents/prolog/royal_family.pl:2
      Current predicate: mother/2
      Use :- discontiguous male/1. to suppress this message
 ```

 The problem is that our base is not grouped by facts, and Prolog encourages it.
 To solve this warning just group our facts.

-#### Execute prolog without install it
+#### Execute prolog without installing it

-Just enter on this site https://swish.swi-prolog.org/ and start using, on left side your base and at right bottom corner your queries, just click on "run" and the magic begins.
+Just enter on this site https://swish.swi-prolog.org/ and start using, on the left side your base and at right bottom corner your queries, just click on "run" and the magic begins.

 Philosophy reference

 https://en.wikipedia.org/wiki/Term_logic
 https://en.wikipedia.org/wiki/Syllogism#cite_note-11